MichelleLochner/ml-tutorials/README.md

   - iminuit>=0.12
   - sncosmo>=1.3.0

+All these packages can be installed with `pip3 install <package name> --user`.
 The notebook has not been tested with python 2 but should still work.

 ### Running the tutorial

-Type `jupyter notebook supernova_tutorial.ipynb` into the command line after activating the environment.
+Type `jupyter notebook tutorial_supernova.ipynb` into the command line after activating the environment.
+All the tutorial notebooks can be run this way.

 ## Deep Learning tutorial

-There is also a very basic deep learning tutorial based on tflearn.
-You'll need to install tflearn yourself (`pip install tflearn`).
-WARNING: this thing is very slow unless you have a GPU and install the GPU version tensorflow.
-It's also highly incomplete so use at your own risk...
+The tutorial on deep learning is extremely simple, just to give you an idea of how to get started.
+You need to install `tflearn`, which is a package built on `tensorflow` and can be installed with `pip3 install tflearn --user`. **Warning:** Deep learning is very slow without a GPU, don't try to do anything too complicated without one!